This article was updated in December 2021 to reflect changing conditions, prices and trends.

-AB InBev has recently introduced blockchain trails to collect data.
-This will provide information to customers and will also help guide agricultural development such as improving the growers’ barley yields and environmental footprint.
+In 2020 AB InBev introduced blockchain trails to collect data and provide information to customers and also help guide agricultural development such as improving the growers’ barley yields and environmental footprint.

 Blockchain brewery software provides a decentralised platform to enhance traceability and gain valuable data on raw ingredients.
 Not-for-profit Fairfood uses blockchain technology to trace food items to their source, enabling farmers to gain fairer prices and employees better wages.
 The technology also enhances billing transparency through public transparency of transactions, expediting the flow of capital and maintaining security.

 Brewery software technology enables the brewing process to be connected along the entire supply chain – from concept to sales and financial reporting – using digitally linked hardware and brewery software systems.

 Monitoring and understanding exactly when and how much of any ingredient will be available is critical for microbreweries.
 The use of artificial intelligence and analytics is predicted to rise because it can track, examine, and interpret relevant information to minimise the overall cost of beer production.